DavidAppleyard.com

 (3) The five senses [C] are hearing, sight, smell, touch and taste.

-(4) One observer said the Japanese have a great sense of beauty but little sense of ugliness.
+(4) Some people have a great sense of beauty but little sense of ugliness.

 (1) Sensibility is an openness and responsiveness to emotions.

-Sensitivity is the noun form of the adjective 'sensitive' above.
+Sensitivity is the noun form of the adjective "sensitive" exemplified above.

 sociable + social If you are sociable you enjoy meeting people and making new friends.